And I told you all earlier in the program what would be the reaction.

 I've not come across this before.

-One vegan said while she found non-vegans attractive, she wouldn't want to be physically close to them.
+One vegan said that while she found non-vegans attractive, she wouldn't want to be physically close to them.

-I I do not want to be intimate with somebody whose body is literally made up from the bodies of others who have died for their sustenance.
+I do not want to be intimate with somebody whose body is literally made up from the bodies of others who have died for their sustenance.

-I thought this is actually news to me, too.
+I thought this actually is news to me, too.

 You know, I know vegans don't eat meat.

-But all right, uh, welcome back, ladies and gentlemen.
+Welcome back, ladies and gentlemen.

-We also have uh a couple of interesting sound bites here on the drive-by's sniffing scandal in the seizure experienced by the Chief Justice John Roberts.
+We also have a couple of interesting sound bites here on the drive-by's sniffing scandal in the seizure experienced by the Chief Justice John Roberts.

-But first, these next two uh listen closely.
+But first, these next two, listen closely.

 First, here is an editorial in today's Washington Times.

-Actually, it was from yesterday's Washington Times, unsatisfied with thwarting a Republican effort to authorize three billion dollars for a border fence, congressional Democrats are trying to enhance the incentive for illegal aliens to enter the United States by removing the citizenship requirement from the popular state children's health insurance program.
+Unsatisfied with thwarting a Republican effort to authorize $3 billion for a border fence, congressional Democrats are trying to enhance the incentive for illegal aliens to enter the United States by removing the citizenship requirement from the popular state children's health insurance program.

-Now we've talked about their attempts to update and revise this program.
+Now, we've talked about their attempts to update and revise this program.

 It comes up for renewal.

-This is the program that uses uh existing tobacco taxes uh to pay for health care for kids.
+This is the program that uses existing tobacco taxes to pay for health care for kids, health insurance for kids, 9 million of them or something.

-And they want to expand the number of people who are eligible.
+They want to expand the number of people who are eligible.

 This is also where they categorize a child as anybody 25 years of age or under.

-So a 24-year-old father with a 22-year-old mother and maybe two babies or one can be a four children qualifying for health care.
+So a 24-year-old father with a 22-year-old mother and maybe two babies or one can be four children qualifying for health care.

-They do it in a stealth fashion, and they put it under it's for the widowed children.
+They do it in a stealth fashion, and they put it under, it's for the widowed children.

 We cannot deny the children health care.

-There's too many of them to how insurance.
+There's too many of them insurance.

-So it's it's it's a sneaky little thing.
+So it's a sneaky little thing.

-Remember, this is about the redistribution of wealth.
+And now, to expand it even further, remember, this is about the redistribution of wealth.

 This is about controlling people.